apify/apify-docs/docs/storage.md

 ![Request queue graphic]({{@asset images/request-queue-overview.svg}})

-The easiest way to access your request queues is via the [Apify console](https://console.apify.com/storage#/requestQueues), which provides a user-friendly interface for viewing your request queues and editing your queues' properties.
+The easiest way to access your request queues is via [Apify Console](https://console.apify.com/storage#/requestQueues), which provides a user-friendly interface for viewing your request queues and editing your queues' properties.

 To manage your request queues, you can use the
 [Apify SDK](https://sdk.apify.com/docs/api/request-queue),